 The following course lists reflect a typical course of study, but courses and credits may be adjusted per cohort.

-Missional Church Studies

-(F-1 visa students taking 6 credit hours per semester are considered as full-time)
+Missional Church Studies (F-1 visa students taking 6 credit hours per semester are considered as full-time, and Doctoral students registered in the project dissertation phase are considered full-time.)